 Fiber, vitamins (especially C), minerals and phytochemicals (polyphenols, carotenoids, very specific flavonoids).

 We often look for vitamin and mineral supplements, however, none can have the same effect as the compounds naturally present in the fruit.

-In fact, the fruit has as many carbohydrates as its natural sources (cereals), which may not help in a slimming diet.
+In fact, the fruit has as many carbohydrates as its natural sources (cereals), which may not help in a weight loss diet plan.

-In fact, the fruit has mainly a sugar called fructose, which contributes little or nothing to our muscle glycogen reserves, sometimes so important for performance in training.
+In fact, the fruit mainly has a sugar called fructose, which contributes little or nothing to our reserves of muscle glycogen, sometimes so important for training performance.

 Excess, as in everything in food, can lead to this disadvantage.

-In a weight loss plan, this leads us to think about stipulating a balanced number of pieces, which does not greatly impair caloric control, but which confers the necessary nutritional richness.
+In a weight loss plan, this leads us to think about stipulating a balanced number of pieces, which does not impair the caloric control, but which confers the necessary nutritional wealth.

-Somewhere between 1 and 3 pieces, depending on the individual's energy intake, and their sensitivity to carbohydrates, is a good option.
+Somewhere between 1 to 3 pieces, depending on the individual's energy intake, and their sensitivity to carbohydrates, is a good option.

-It is necessary to remove the fruit completely !?
+Is it necessary to remove the fruit completely !?

-No… unless you're thinking of competing in fitness / similar and in the last stage, it all counts.
+No… except if you are thinking about competing in fitness / similar and in the last phase, everything counts.